JBethay/DotSec/README.md

 ## Unrestricted Resource Consumption
 <details>
 <summary>Unrestricted Resource Consumption</summary>
 <a href="https://owasp.org/API-Security/editions/2023/en/0xa4-unrestricted-resource-consumption//">Unrestricted Resource Consumption</a>, <a href="https://cwe.mitre.org/data/definitions/770.html">CWE-770: Allocation of Resources Without Limits or Throttling</a>, <a href="https://cwe.mitre.org/data/definitions/400.html">CWE-400: Uncontrolled Resource Consumption</a>, <a href="https://cwe.mitre.org/data/definitions/799.html">CWE-799: Improper Control of Interaction Frequency</a>, <a href="https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-204.pdf">"Rate Limiting (Throttling)" - Security Strategies for Microservices-based Application Systems, NIST</a>, and <a href="https://owasp.org/API-Security/editions/2023/en/0xa6-unrestricted-access-to-sensitive-business-flows/">Unrestricted Access to Sensitive Business Flows</a>.
-This project demonstrates various fixes to help mitigate unrestricted resource consumption and unrestricted access to sensitive business flows, an issues often overlooked by static code analysis.
+This project demonstrates various fixes to help mitigate unrestricted resource consumption and unrestricted access to sensitive business flows and issues often overlooked by static code analysis.
 To run the application, execute `docker-compose build && docker-compose up`, then navigate to <a href="http://localhost:5001/">http://localhost:5001/</a>.

 ### Highlights improvements to mitigate the issue

 - **Rate Limiting:** The application implements `sliding window` rate limiting middleware for the endpoint.
 While effective for single instances, a distributed system may require a more comprehensive distributed rate limiter service, presenting an interesting system design challenge (and one of my personal favorite interview questions.)
 This solution in particular can help alleviate pressure from Unrestricted Access to Sensitive Business Flows when combined with some form of IP filtering/bot protection.
 - **Cancellation Tokens:** The endpoint now accepts a `CancellationToken`, allowing clients to cancel requests.
 This token can also be used to abort downstream tasks, helping to prevent long-running processes from continuing after a client disconnects.
 - **Request Timeout middleware:** New Request Timeout policies have been added to the endpoint, which automatically cancel any request exceeding a specified timeout threshold.
 This helps manage long-running requests that could exceed expected durations.
-- **Container Resource Limits:** I created a K8s `pod.yml` and `docker-compose.yml` files that impose limits on container resources (CPU, memory, etc.).
+- **Container Resource Limits:** I created a K8s `pod.yml` and a `docker-compose.yml` file that impose limits on container resources (CPU, memory, etc.).
 This approach helps prevent node resource exhaustion in a microservice environment where auto-scaling is implemented.
 <img src="./ScreenShots/urc-build.png">
 <img src="./ScreenShots/urc-run.png">
 </details>